kellybirr/linkerd2-guide/extensions.md

 # Linkerd 2 Exensions
 This guide covers a complimentary install of the Viz and/or Jaeger extensions in long lived and/or production Kubernetes clusters.
-Everything in this guide assumes you've already installed Linkerd using the process in the [README](README.md)
+Everything in this guide assumes you've already installed Linkerd using the process in the [README](README.md) and still have the CA certificate you generated.

 ## VIZ